-- If your instructor reports you as “Never Attended” in the class, your financial aid award package for this class and all other “Never Attended” classes will be cancelled.
+- If your instructor reports you as “Never Attended” in the class, your financial aid award package for this class and all other “Never Attended” classes will be canceled.

-We recommend you review your Student Finance/Payments info for any outstanding balance and follow up accordingly.
+We recommend the student to review the Class schedule bill/Registration Statement (accessible via the Bergen Self-Service Portal under Student Finance/Payments > Account Summary) for any outstanding balance and follow up accordingly.